 Singaporebrides | Photography

-How to Get A Wedding Album You’ll Love Without A Photographer’s Shot List
+3 Ways to Get Gorgeous Wedding Photos Without A Photographer’s Shot List

 Getting the best shots of your wedding day doesn’t mean handing your photographer a shot list of 80 must-have photos to check off.
 We speak to veteran wedding photographers to find out how to capture the best wedding day photos.

 Your wedding photographs capture the love and joy of your special day, of your family and friends celebrating with you while you marry your favourite person in the world.
 You want to be able to look back on your treasured memory of that tearful mother-daughter hug and laugh fondly at your adorable niece as flower girl with cake on her nose.
 Of course you want your wedding photographs to capture every meaningful moment.
 But it’s not necessary to list down every particular shot you want in order to get gorgeous mementos of your special day.
 In fact, keeping your photographer glued to a list might make him or her miss the most beautiful moments of your day.